metabase/metabase/docs/getting-started/04-sharing-answers.md

 ![firstdashboard](images/FirstDashboard.png)

 You now have a dashboard with your question that you can share!
+At this point you know enough to be dangerous and can switch to asking simple questions with your own database.

 If you want to learn more, check out our [User Guide](../users-guide/start.md)